Parking Lot Update

 • Hiring and professional development:

-• We place a welcoming workplace culture at the forefront of hiring and onboarding processes, from requiring at least one AO Committee member on each hiring committee to setting a foundation of belonging during onboarding, training, and professional development experiences.
+• We place a welcoming workplace culture at the forefront of hiring and onboarding processes, from requiring at least one Access and Opportunity Committee member on each hiring committee to setting a foundation of belonging during onboarding, training, and professional development experiences.

 • Approximately 1/3 of Morehead’s employees identify as a member of the Black, Indigenous, and People of Color (BIPOC) community (data regarding other identities and intersectionality is not available).

-• To promote employee engagement and retention, we work intentionally to survey staff experiences and provide career growth opportunities.
+• To promote employee engagement and retention, the AO Committee works intentionally to survey staff experiences and provide career growth opportunities.

 Questions, comments, or suggestions?